Nikithamboks25/HTML-CSS/README.md

 # HTML-CSS
 **Introduction**
 HTML and CSS are the foundation of web development and the building blocks of web pages.
-The web consists of three programming languages: HTML, CSS, and JavaScript.
+The web consists of three programming languages: HTML, CSS, and JavaScript. &nbsp;
 **Programming languages** - known for their logical and consistent nature.
 **Internet** - acts as the meeting point for human and computer languages.
 **Semantic markup**